DonKracho/Arduino--GT-WT-02-Decoder/README.md

 The Rx data pulses are captured and analyzed interrupt driven and the decoding is done in the arduino loop().

-The challenge of this project was the detection and digital noise canceling of the weak AM signal out of a very noisy 433MHz band environment.
+The challenge of this project has been the detection and digital noise canceling of the weak AM signal of the transmitter out of a very noisy 433MHz band environment.
 Therefore pulse detection in the interrupt service routine relies on active periods of the AM signal only to achieve the best possible reception range.